Curses Disguised as Blessings

 Rudolf Steiner, WALDORF EDUCATION AND ANTHROPOSOPHY - Foundations of Waldorf Education XIV, Vol. 2 (Anthroposophic Press, 1996), pp. 225-226.
 Steiner made many such statements, e.g., "[A] teacher’s calling becomes a priestly calling, since an educator becomes a steward who accomplishes the will of the gods in a human being." — Rudolf Steiner, HUMAN VALUES IN EDUCATION - Foundations of Waldorf Education XX (Anthroposophic Press, 2004), p.
 9.

 This is, in a sense, a matter of definition.
 In some ways, I have more genuine "religious" experiences now than ever before.
-I find great joy and beauty — along with awe and terror — in the natural, real world.
+I find great joy and beauty — along with awe and fearsomeness — in the natural, real world.
 [See "Horror and Hope".]
 Put it this way: I am a secularist.
 I expect that when I die, I will be dead — gone, extinguished, poof.
 I expect that my current life, in what I call the real world, is the only life I will have, occurring in the only world I will inhabit.
 I do not claim to know God or God's will; indeed, I see no compelling evidence that there is a God (or a panoply of gods, as Anthroposophists believe), although I remain open to persuasion.
 I am an agnostic, not an atheist.
-Yet as a secular agnostic, I have learned more about true reverence than ever my teachers conveyed.
-The irony of my rejection of Waldorf's insistence on starry-eyed reverence is that I have learned to experience true reverence.
+Yet as a secular agnostic, I have learned more about true appreciation of the cosmos than ever my teachers conveyed.
 I experience it when, daily, I take woodland walks (through groves that are entirely devoid of elves and gnomes), and at night when I gaze at the stars (real stars, in the real universe, shorn of astrological powers and imagined deities).
 The operations of natural law, creating the astonishing natural world, move me profoundly (to the extent that my consciousness, produced by a limited human brain, can comprehend them).
 I had to put Waldorf behind me in order to finally open my eyes and welcome what life actually offers, in reality.

 See, e.g., “Waldorf’s Purpose”, a section of my essay "Unenlightened".